 Both of us didn’t move.
 We were just staring at each other.
-I was sweating more and more, and Hyeon Ju was scarier and scarier.
+I was sweating more and more, and Hyeon Ju seemed scarier and scarier.
 Suddenly I heard a door but I didn’t even flinch.
 Footsteps stopped.
-I was sure it was Heejun, who just came in after bath.
+I was sure it was Heejun, who just came in after the bath.
 He probably froze too.
 I clenched my teeth.
 What should I do...
-She was definitely real, because I felt pain on my fingers when I clenched fists so hard, that nails started hurting my palm.
+She was definitely real, because I felt pain when I clenched fists so hard, that nails started hurting my palm.

 Then Heejun moved again.
 Suddenly I heard a sound, as if he hit the desk, and something fell on a floor and broke, probably a glass.
 Heejun gasped, I moved back uncontrollably, and Hyeon Ju turned violently to Heejunnie.
 I thought with horror that she’ll attack him, but then she opened her mouth and squeaked mournfully.
 After that she vanished and I felt so light all of a sudden, that I nearly fell from the bunk bed.